hollyanitamartin/shinyMicrobiota/test_data/plug_and_play/README.md

 # shinyMicrobiota 'Plug and Play' dataset (incomplete)

-Here we have included a 'Plug and Play' dataset that can be uploaded to shinyMicrobiota to demonstrate the functionality of the application and allow you to have a play around with shinyMicrobiota without any data processing.
+Here we have included a 'Plug and Play' dataset that can be uploaded to `shinyMicrobiota` to demonstrate the functionality of the application and allow you to have a play around with shinyMicrobiota without any data processing.

+### Data
-This dataset consists of 16S rRNA amplicon sequencing data from Jangi *et al.*, 2016 (full citation below) which is available at https://doi.org/10.1038/ncomms12015.
+This dataset consists of 6 files 16S rRNA amplicon sequencing data from Jangi *et al.*, 2016 (full citation below) which is available at https://doi.org/10.1038/ncomms12015.
 The raw sequencing data is available on NCBI's Sequencing Read Archive (SRA) with the accession number PRJNA321051.

+### Instructions

+1. Download the following files to your local computer:
+   - 1_metadata.rds
+   - 2_physeq.rds
+   - 3_shannon.rds
+   - 4_betaCounts.rds
+   - 5_betaOrd.rds
+   - 6_bfratio.rds
+   - app.R (from root directory)
+2. Open `app.R` in RStudio and click the `Run App` button in the top right of the app.R window.
+This will launch shinyMicrobiota in your browser.
+3. Upload the above files to shinyMicrobiota using the instructions provided on the Data landing page.

+### Citations (BibTex)
 ```
 @article{Jangi2016,
 abstract = {The gut microbiome plays an important role in immune function and has been implicated in several autoimmune disorders.
 Here we use 16S rRNA sequencing to investigate the gut microbiome in subjects with multiple sclerosis (MS, n=60) and healthy controls (n=43).
 Microbiome alterations in MS include increases in Methanobrevibacter and Akkermansia and decreases in Butyricimonas, and correlate with variations in the expression of genes involved in dendritic cell maturation, interferon signalling and NF-kB signalling pathways in circulating T cells and monocytes.
 Patients on disease-modifying treatment show increased abundances of Prevotella and Sutterella, and decreased Sarcina, compared with untreated patients.
 MS patients of a second cohort show elevated breath methane compared with controls, consistent with our observation of increased gut Methanobrevibacter in MS in the first cohort.
 Further study is required to assess whether the observed alterations in the gut microbiome play a role in, or are a consequence of, MS pathogenesis.},